G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 To add an already created SSH key to your personal account:

-1. In the Gcore Cloud control panel, go to SSH Keys.
+1. In the Gcore Customer Portal, go to SSH Keys.

 2\.
 Click Add SSH key.